godaddy/tartufo/docs/source/configuration.rst

 You can `tell tartufo what config file to use
 <usage.html#cmdoption-tartufo-config>`__ by specifying one or more configuration
 files on the command line.
-Paths specified using --config are interpreted relative to the current working directory.Each file is located and processed in order.
+Paths specified using ``--config`` are interpreted relative to the current working directory.
+Each file is located and processed in order.
 When conflicting directives are provided in different files, the value in the last file processed takes precedence.
 List-valued directives (such as ``exclude-path-patterns``) that are present in multiple files are concatenated.